Edictum

 Managed bySecurity/compliance teamDevelopment team

-Hot-reloadableYes (via console SSE)No (requires restart)
+Hot-reloadableYes (via control-plane SSE)No (requires restart)

 Custom logicLimited to operators and expressionsFull Python (envelope introspection, external API calls)